Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: Two-step Mt-MBSP

 \subsection{Two-step algorithm}

 In this section, we devise a new two-step approach suitable for large $p$ and study its asymptotic properties when $\log p_n = O(n^{\alpha}), \alpha \geq 1$.
-To the best of our knowledge, this ultrahigh-dimensional regime where $p_n$ can diverge on the order of \textit{exponential} growth with $n$ has \textit{not} been studied before in the literature on Bayesian high-dimensional regression.
-The regime of $\log p_n = O(n^{\alpha}), \alpha \geq 1$, also subsumes slower growth rates (e.g. $p_n \propto n^{k}, k > 1$) as special cases.
+The regime of $\log p_n = O(n^{\alpha}), \alpha \geq 1$, subsumes slower growth rates (e.g. polynomial growth $p_n \propto n^{k}, k > 1$) as special cases.
 We stress that the algorithm in this section is meant to be applied in scenarios when $p \gg n$.
-If $p$ is small, then it is sufficient to run the one-step Gibbs sampler to obtain good inference.
+If $p$ is small, then it may be sufficient to run the one-step Gibbs sampler to obtain good inference.

 Our proposed procedure is as follows: \begin{itemize} \item[]\textbf{Step 1.} Fit the Mt-MBSP model with all $p$ predictors and obtain the 0.025 and 0.975 quantiles of the entries $b_{jk}$'s in $\mathbf{B}$.
 For some small threshold $\gamma > 0$, first find an initial set ${\cal A}_n$ such that